-The conditions that trigger the Capacity Charge for the participating resources are as follows:
+The conditions that trigger the capacity charge for the participating resources are as follows:

-- For a dispatchable load, the charge applies when it failed a test activation; and - For an HDR resource, the charge applies when it failed to deliver capacity into the energy market (assessment is described below).
+- For a dispatchable load, the charge applies when it failed a test activation; and - For an HDR resource, the charge applies when it failed to deliver capacity into the energymarket.
+C&I HDRs and residential HDRs are evaluated differently; assessments are as described below.

-Furthermore, the Capacity Charge applied to each DR capacity obligation will be capped at the amount of the Availability Payment for the applicable month, regardless of the number of resources that triggered a Capacity Charge.
+Furthermore, the capacity charge applied to each DR capacity obligation will be capped at the amount of the availability payment for the applicable month, regardless of the number of resources that triggered the capacity charge.

 For each HDR resource that was activated, we will determine whether or not the HDR resource delivered the capacity.
-A twenty percent (20%) dead band of the dispatch instruction will be used in this assessment.
-An HDR resource will be deemed to have failed to provide capacity if the following condition is true for the DR activation event:
+A twenty percent (20%) dead band of the dispatch instruction will be used in the assessment.
+We will assess C&I and residential HDR resources differently as described below.